andifalk/client-certificate-demo/README.md

 ## Setup HTTPS (SSL/TLS) for the application

-At first you need a valid trusted server certificate.
+At first, you need a valid trusted server certificate.
 To create a keystore containing the certificate with private/public key pair open a command line terminal then navigate to the subdirectory _src/main/resources_ of this project and use the following command.